Kassym-Jomart Tokayev: United States

 Tokayev has sought to strengthen Kazakhstan's ties with the United States, emphasizing a "friendly and predictable" relationship.
 Tokayev highlighted the importance of expanding economic and business relations with the US, particularly in energy, agriculture, and IT sectors, during his September 2022 visit to New York City.

 In February 2023, Tokayev met with US Secretary of State Antony Blinken, where he thanked the United States for its support of Kazakhstan's territorial integrity following the 2022 unrest.
 Later in August 2023, he met with US Senator Gary Peters, reaffirming Kazakhstan's commitment to the US as a strategic partner, particularly in areas like nuclear non-proliferation and global security.

-On 19 September 2023, during the first-ever U.S. presidential hosted C5+1 summit, Tokayev met U.S. President Joe Biden.
+On 19 September 2023, during the first-ever U.S. presidential-hosted C5+1 summit, Tokayev met President Joe Biden.
 He emphasized the importance of the U.S.'s security guarantees for Central Asia and Kazakhstan's nuclear-free stance, underscoring the region's role in global efforts to prevent nuclear weapons proliferation.

-In response to US President Donald Trump's decision in July 2025 to impose 25% reciprocal tariffs on Kazakh goods—excluding key exports such as oil, uranium, and rare metals—Tokayev expressed Kazakhstan's commitment to constructive dialogue and voiced confidence in the possibility of reaching a mutually beneficial resolution with Washington.
+In response to President Donald Trump's decision in July 2025 to impose 25% reciprocal tariffs on Kazakh goods, excluding key exports such as oil, uranium, and rare metals, Tokayev expressed Kazakhstan's commitment to constructive dialogue and voiced confidence in the possibility of reaching a mutually beneficial resolution with Washington.